pyphs/pyphs/README.rst

 The package is divided into the following folders:

 `/pyphs/tutorials <https://github.com/pyphs/pyphs/tree/master/pyphs/tutorials>`_
     Tutorials for the main `PyPHS` classes (executable programs).
 `/pyphs/examples <https://github.com/pyphs/pyphs/tree/master/pyphs/examples>`_
     Various real-life applications (executable programs).
 `/pyphs/core <https://github.com/pyphs/pyphs/tree/master/pyphs/core>`_
     `PHSCore` class :
         This is the central object of the `PyPHS` package.
 It implements the core PHS structure and provides several methods for its manipulation (reorganization, connection, simplification, etc.).
 `/pyphs/graphs <https://github.com/pyphs/pyphs/tree/master/pyphs/graphs>`_
     `Netlist` class :
         Management of netlist description files.
     `Graph` class :
         (1) Construction and manipulation of network systems, (2) Analysis of network realizability,
         (3) Generation of PHS equations (`Core`).
 `/pyphs/dictionary <https://github.com/pyphs/pyphs/tree/master/pyphs/dictionary>`_
     - The dictionary is organized in thematic sub-packages (*electronics*, *thermics*, *fractional calculus*, etc.).
     - Each theme is organized in component sub-packages (`electronics.resistor`, `thermics.transfer`, `fraccalc.fracderec`, etc.).
     - Components are `Graph` objects.
 `/pyphs/numerics <https://github.com/pyphs/pyphs/tree/master/pyphs/numerics>`_
     `Evaluation` class :
         Numerical evaluation of a given `Core`.
     `Method` object :
         Construction of the *symbolic* expressions associated with several numerical methods (theta-schemes, trapezoidal rule, discret gradient, etc.).
     `Simulation` object :
         Manage the iterative evaluation and associated results data for a given `Method`.
     `Numeric` object :
         Python evaluation of a given `Method`.
     `Data` object :
         Methods for writing, reading and rendering `Simulation` file results.
 `/pyphs/tests <https://github.com/pyphs/pyphs/tree/master/pyphs/tests>`_
     Test programs executed by `nose` (see above).
 `/pyphs/misc <https://github.com/pyphs/pyphs/tree/master/pyphs/misc>`_
     Miscellaneous tools (plots, LaTeX code generation, signal processing, files I/O).

 Documentation
 ==============

-Most of the documentation can be found is in the `website <https://pyp.github.io/pyphs/>`_.
+Most of the documentation can be found in the `website <https://pyphs.github.io/pyphs/>`_.

 Theoretical overview
 --------------------

-The package began as an implementation of the methods proposed in the reference [1]_, in which the port-Hamiltonian formalism, the graph analysis and the numerical method are exposed.
-This is worth to read before using the `pyphs` package.
+The development of `PyPHS` started as an implementation of the methods proposed in the reference [1]_, in which the port-Hamiltonian formalism, the graph analysis and the numerical method are exposed.
+This is worth to read before using the package.

 Q&A Mailing list
 -----------------